570944242/Netpython/README.md

-Created by hacker Minh(hacking at HackerOne and Bugcrowd)
+Created by toidihack(hacking at HackerOne and Bugcrowd)